GeekTrainer/help-desk-bot-lab/exercise8-BackChannel.md

 The backchannel bot pattern is further explained in [this article](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-backchannel).

 Inside these folders for either [C#](./CSharp/exercise8-BackChannel) or [Node.js](./Node/exercise7-BackChannel) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solution as guidance if you need additional help as you work through this exercise.

 ## Goals

 To successfully complete this exercise, your bot must be able to perform the following actions:

-* When a user types the description of the ticket, perform a search and send the returned articles through a backchannel to a web app
+* When a user types the description of the ticket, the bot should perform a search in Azure Search and send the returned articles through a backchannel to a web app
-*
+* When the supervisor clicks on an article on the Web, the bot displays the article content

-Here are some sample interactions with the bot:
+Here are some sample interactions with the bot and the web app:

 ![exercise8-webchat-articlesdetail](./Node/images/exercise8-webchat-articlesdetail.png)